Apollounknowndev/worldgen-docs/docs/guides/misc/fixing-common-errors.md

 java.lang.RuntimeException: No key preset in MapLike[...]
 </pre>

 The [...] will contain the entire dimension file that is causing the error.
 This occurs because either there is a biome referenced in the dimension file that does not exist, or a biome referenced in the dimension is invalid.
 Check through the dimension file and scan for any mispellings in biome names or other biome references that do not exist.
+Also appears when min-max values of paremeters are not in ascending order

 -----